bgrasmo/100daysofcode/sections-31-37/Section-32.md

 Investigate better way than dom traversal to find the main element to delete.

 This currently fails because the ajax delete request doesn't support a redirect response by default.
 The idea is that we shouldn't redirect to a new page, we should just update current page on the fly.
 Change redirect in admin-controller to json with a message.

+### Going through course content for day 88:

+#### <b>Various fixes and route protection</b>

+There is not much validation in the admin part of the site.
+It it needed if you run the site for yourself?
+Maybe not.
+But error handling for 404 could be improved, in case a bookmark has been added for a product that no longer exists or has changed id, the generic "something went wrong" page will be displayed instead of 404.
+The reason is the hardcoded 500 error in the error-handler file.

+The bigger problem is that for instance /admin is available if you can guess the path, and that is not exactly hard.

+req.path contains the path, JavaScript contains 'startsWith' that can be used to check if path starts with /admin for instance